diegomartinez2/diegomartinez2.github.io/README.md

 Excellent ability to adapt and understand new topics.

+GitHub Experience: Contributions to SSCHA code and Open Source Contributions to other codes including the “VASP-phonopy-SSCHA” code. (https://github.com/diegomartinez2)

 ## List of publications
 Martinez-Gutierrez, D. and Velasco V. R. *Acoustic waves of GaN nitride nanowires*
 * doi:10.1016/j.susc.2010.09.017